 The electric meter is owned by London Hydro.
 The necessary networking equipment is issued and owned, operated and maintained by London Hydro.
 They are locked in a meter cabinet and cannot be accessed by the customer.
 The router is configured by London Hydro and the device is locked so that the customer cannot change the router software configuration.
-Third party access can be configured at the time of installation, or later by London Hydro staff.

 For interface arrangement details see section 5.6.